molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 The `HttpClientTestingModule` provides a fake implementation of `HttpClient`.
 It does not actually send out HTTP requests.
 It merely intercepts them and records them internally.

-In the test, we inspect that log of HTTP requests.
+In the test, we inspect that record of HTTP requests.
 We respond to pending requests manually with fake data.

 <aside class="margin-note">Find, respond, verify</aside>

-Our test will consist of the following steps:
+Our test will perform the following steps:

 1. Call the method under test that sends HTTP requests
 2. Find pending requests